Admission and Financial Aid at Teachers College

 This policy applies to students who complete 60% or less of the enrollment period (i.e., Fall, Spring, or Summer session) for which they received Federal Title IV aid.
 A student who drops a class but still completes one or more classes does not qualify for the Return of Title IV Funds policy.
 The term “Title IV aid” refers to the following federal financial aid programs: Federal Direct Unsubsidized Stafford loans, Federal Perkins loans, Federal Direct Graduate PLUS loans, and the Federal TEACH Grant.

 To conform with the policy, Teachers College must determine the student’s withdrawal date.
 The withdrawal date is defined as: 1. the date the student began the withdrawal process or officially notified Teachers College of their intent to withdraw; or 2. the last date of attendance at an academically-related activity by a student who does not notify Teachers College.

 The calculation required determines a student’s earned and unearned Title IV aid based on the percentage of the enrollment period completed by the student.
 The percentage of the period that the student remained enrolled is derived by dividing the number of days the student attended by the number of days in the period.
 Calendar days (including weekends) are used, but breaks of at least five days are excluded from both the numerator and denominator.

 Until a student has passed the 60% point of an enrollment period, only a portion of the student’s aid has been earned.
 A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid for the enrollment period.

 Other Sources of Aid

-Opportunities for student employment are available at Teachers College.
-Students should inquire at the Teachers College Human Resources Office or visit the website at www.tc.edu/hr for any job vacancies.
+Opportunities for student employment are available at Teachers College, including the Federal Work Study program and different types of graduate assistantships.
+Students should visit the Teachers College Human Resources website at www.tc.edu/hr to review job vacancies.
 In some instances, positions may be eligible for tuition exemption or scholarship points.